jeremyfix/reveal_pandoc_slides/README.md

 All the things that are compiled are place in the `build` directory.
 You can serve this somewhere and open locally with firefox the generated page.

+## Locally serving

+To test locally what your slides will look like, you can start a simple http server on your host.

+	cd build
+	python3 -m http.server

+and then open a browser on localhost:8000

 ## Exporting in PDF

 Using the built-in pdf export does not work very well (actually, that may not be completely true, I must give a try viewing the pdf from google chrome, it seems to be working).
 Instead we serve the slides locally and use [decktape](https://github.com/astefanutti/decktape) to convert the HTML slides into PDF.